MrVauxs/dnd5e-animations/README.md

 - Aike
 - Zamrod

+The sound effects are from Dota 2 created by Valve and are under the Creative Commons Attribution NonCommercial license (“CC BY-NC-SA”) and are not to be used for commercial purposes.

 ## Feedback

 We hope this module makes you as a GM or DM or player happy.
 Please, if you find any issues or have ways this can be improved, leave your feedback at the [JB2A Discord server](https://jb2a.com/home/patreon-discord/).